satori-com/mzbench/doc/scenarios/spec.md

 # Directives

-**Directives** prepare the system for the benchmark and clean it up after it.
-This includes installing an external [worker](../workers.md) on test nodes, registering resource files, checking conditions, and executing shell commands before and after the test.
+**Directives** prepare the system for the benchmark and clean up after.
+It includes installing an external [worker](../workers.md) on test nodes, registering resource files, checking conditions, and executing shell commands before and after the test.

 ## Top-Level Directives